jlkeesey/chatter14/README.md

 ## Licenses

-These are the packages used in this project.
+These are the packages used in this project and their licenses.

-### Included Libararies
+### Libraries

+#### 4koma Toml parser

+> See [LICENSE.md](https://github.com/valderman/4koma/blob/main/LICENSE) for the full texts of the licenses.

+#### Clickt arguments processor

+> See [LICENSE.md](https://github.com/ajalt/clikt/blob/master/LICENSE.txt) for the full texts of the licenses.

 #### Hack font